bluekitchen/btstack/port/wiced/readme.md

 	./create_examples.py

-Note: the conversion of .gatt files into .h files isn't working yet.
-Examples with .gatt files are skipped currently.

 Now, the BTstack examples can be build from the WICED root in the same way as other examples, e.g.:

 	./make btstack.spp_and_le_counter-RB_Duo

-To build the SPP-and-LE-Counter example.
+to build the SPP-and-LE-Counter example.

 See WICED documentation about how to install it.